 Scott Eacott’s work is a welcome departure from rational approaches that oversimplify the practice and theorising of leadership in and for schools.
 Howard Youngs (AUT University)

-Dr Eacott belongs to a group of scholars in educational administration who could be called meta-sociologist.
+A/Prof Eacott belongs to a group of scholars in educational administration who could be called meta-sociologist.
 This group blends sociology, historical revisionism, managerial theories and general philosophy to emphasize the relevance of sociological analysis in the field of educational administration.
 Proposing a relational turn, Eacott’s work outlines a methodological agenda for constructing an alternative approach to educational leadership, management and administration scholarship that might be persuasive beyond the critical frontier.

 Eacott does not seek to prescribe how leadership research should be carried out (for example, through particular qualitative, quantitative approaches), but rather that there needs to be an epistemological shift in how we seek knowledge, what is worth knowing and what is relevant.
 Richard Niesche (UNSW)